 WooCommerce offers the same scalability compared with Magento.
 It is the matter of if your WordPress hosting’s resources can handle it.
 Usually, users are offered a variety of solutions from hosting providers, including getting your dedicated server.
 There are also Managed WordPress options from providers like SiteGround, WP Engine.

 As a WordPress Extension, WooCommerce users will find SEO capability quite similar to WordPress.

 At this point, Magento definitely goes head to head.
-You can find most of the critical features needed to optimize your website’s visibility in search engines like URL modification, 301 redirects, canonical tags, etc. What’s more?
-It also offers built-in Sitemap and Google tools while WooCommerce requires extensions for these features.
+You can find most of the critical features needed to optimize your website’s visibility in search engines like URL modification, 301 redirects, sitemap, etc. What’s more?
+It also offers built-in Sitemap and Google tools, while WooCommerce requires extensions for these features.

 Regarding marketing, Magento 2 is invincible with a premium set of features like catalog promotion pricing, flexible coupons, newsletter management, and more.
 Since these features are part of Magento’s core, they are all easy to use.

 >> Regarding to Magento vs WooCommerce SEO & marketing, the winner is Magento

 Both Magento and WooCommerce are not a light-speed platform, but no winner is concluded.